-While Chile is a top destination for many, it was never on my “must see” list.
+While Chile is a top destination in South America for many, it was never on my “must see” list.
 When the opportunity to travel there this past summer arose, I flew to Santiago with an open mind, but without any set expectations.

 As it turned out, Chile quickly became one of my favorite South American countries and even though I visited during their cold winter, I managed to make the most of my trip.

 What most surprised me about Chile is how ideal this country is for what I like to call the “Multi-Interest Traveler”.

 This is a person who appreciates the arts just as much as they do a day surfing at the beach or a trek through the mountains.

 Here are five cities I highly recommend visiting in Chile.

 Most of my Chile trip was spent living like a local in Santiago.
 There is so much to do here, I hardly know where to begin.

 For one thing, the architecture alone will leave you fascinated for days.
 One of my favorite things to do in Santiago was explore the different neighborhoods.

 El Golf resembles Miami, while Brasil is as Bohemian as you can get.
 I lived in the Lastarria barrio which was perfect for my bohemian interests and big city living.